FAQs and More about Hastings College

 Student Life and Campus Community FAQs

-Greek Life at HC ranges from social and spiritual activities to service and academics.
-There are three fraternities and six sororities.
-They will also be at the the Involvement Fair so that you can learn more about them!
+Fraternity and Sorority life at HC ranges from social and spiritual activities to service and academics.
+Groups will be at the the Involvement Fair during the opening week of class so that you can learn more about them!

 Yes!
-There are many student discounts available around down.
+There are many student discounts available in Hastings.

-The Student Engagement Office is located in the lower level of the Daugherty Student Engagement Center on the south side of campus.
+The Student Engagement Office is located in the lower level of the Daugherty Student Engagement Center.